 Dear Advisor: What should I consider when launching an accelerator?

 I don't have to tell you that it will all be about trade-offs you can make to achieve the outcome(s) you're aiming for.
-Here’s what I share with them, to help you better understand what those are.
+Here’s some advice, to help you better understand your value-add and position your accelerator above the competiton.

 As an aside, whenever I consider mentoring at a new start-up accelerator/precellerator/incubator, these are also the questions I ask, to help me decide to mentor there, or conclude that I'm not a fit.